racedisparityaudit/style-guide/measure-page.md

 Example from [Reading attainments for children aged 7 to 11](https://www.ethnicity-facts-figures.service.gov.uk/education-skills-and-training/7-to-11-years-old/reading-attainments-for-children-aged-7-to-11-key-stage-2/latest):

-> The primary purpose is to measure schools and pupils progress and performance from key stage 1 to key stage 2 to monitor and improve standards and inform parental choice when applying to local schools.
+> The primary purpose is to measure schools' and pupils' progress and performance from key stage 1 to key stage 2 to monitor and improve standards and inform parental choice when applying to local schools.

 ### Methodology